The Cat in the Hat (2003 film): Plot

-Conrad and Sally Walden live in the city of Anville with their single mother Joan, who works for neat-freak Hank Humberfloob as a real estate agent and is dating their next-door neighbor Larry Quinn.
+Conrad and Sally Walden live in the city of Anville with their mother Joan, who works for neat-freak Hank Humberfloob as a real estate agent and is dating their next-door neighbor Larry Quinn.
 One day, Joan leaves her children at home with a lethargic babysitter, Mrs. Kwan, while she goes to the office, forbidding them to enter the living room, which is being kept pristine for her company's bimonthly Meet & Greet office party which she is hosting that night.

-After Mrs. Kwan falls asleep, Sally and Conrad meet the Cat in the Hat, a sarcastic, wisecracking anthropomorphic cat with a red-and-white striped top hat and a large red bow tie, who wants to teach them how to have fun despite the objections of the family's pet fish, who is revealed to talk.
-In the process, the Cat leaves a trail of destruction throughout the house (such as jumping on the couch, baking gross cupcakes that explode in the oven, and even ruining Joan's dress by cleaning the wall with it) and releases twin troublemakers, Thing 1 and Thing 2, from a red crate which he locks and forbids the children to tamper with, explaining that it is a portal to his world.
-He then tells the Things to clean Joan's dress, but they end up trashing the house instead, as they always do the opposite of what they are told.
+After Mrs. Kwan falls asleep, Sally and Conrad meet the Cat in the Hat, a sarcastic, wisecracking humanoid cat with a red-and-white striped top hat and a large red bow tie, who wants to teach them how to have fun despite the objections of the family's pet fish.
+In the process, the Cat leaves a trail of destruction throughout the house and releases twin troublemakers, Thing 1 and Thing 2, from a red crate which he locks and forbids the children to tamper with, explaining that it is a portal to his world.
 Despite the Cat's warning, Conrad picks the crab lock on the crate, which grabs onto the collar of the family dog Nevins, who runs off.
 The trio leaves the house and sets off to search for Nevins and get the lock back.